 Manufacturer: Daniel Dhaeseleer.

-Other versions: All boats are different and are all handmade by the artist.
+Other versions: This 1970s brutalist sailboat wall lamp was made in one version.
+All boats are a but different and are all handmade by the artist.
 All his work is signed.

 Daniel Dhaeseleer is a Belgian artist born in Aalst on the 4th of December 1947.
 He started as an artist in graphics, but later in his life he made art pieces in brass and copper.
 Sometimes together with ceramics and other materials.
 He created many palm trees, often on top of limestone with small fossils.
 Also animals, flowers, plants, trees and amusement rides from the fun fair, as you can see below.